Skip to main content

 One surgery, five MRI’s, five CT scans, one bone scan, one PET scan, two biopsy’s, one lumbar puncture, and one bone marrow biopsy later, Cassie was diagnosed with cancer.

-If God answered prayer based on volume and sincerity, Cassie would be happily at home with her family today.
+If God answered prayer based on quantity and sincerity, Cassie would have experienced a miracle.
+But she didn’t.

-For a parent, the death of a child is life’s worst nightmare.
+For a parent, the death of a child is life’s worst nightmare.cassie stevens

-Sherry and Greg Stevens were no exception.
-“We suffer unimaginable heartbreak…holes in our hearts that will never be filled.”
+Cassie’s parents, Sherry and Greg Stevens, suffered “unimaginable heartbreak…holes in our hearts that will never be filled.”

-We laid Cassie’s body to rest in Edmonton, Alberta knowing full well her spirit was with her Creator and Saviour, Jesus.
+We laid Cassie’s body to rest in Edmonton, Alberta knowing full well her spirit was with Jesus, her Creator and Saviour.

 Her dad said, “Minute by minute…that’s how you live life after you lose a child.
 You get through a minute, and move on to the next, and then the next….some minutes are good – like those in which you remember something wonderful…and some minutes are very difficult – like when you realize all those important life milestones that will never come (graduations, marriage, etc.)…but all you can do is move on to the next minute..”